/

 • Broadband Buddy: NOW still lists Broadband Buddy as a free extra for broadband members.
 It covers phishing and malware blocking, plus basic parental filtering and site controls.

-• Sky WiFi Max: Paid add-on, currently from £4 a month, with device priority, parental controls, advanced security monitoring, engineer perks and mobile data backup for outages.
+• Sky WiFi Max: Paid add-on, with device priority, parental controls, advanced security monitoring, engineer support and mobile data backup for outages.

 The Trade-offs